sematext/docs/docs/integration/solr.md

 ## Troubleshooting

-If you are having issues with Sematext Monitoring, i.e. not seeing Solr metrics, you can create diagnostics package on affected machines where Solr Monitoring Agent installed by running:
+If you are having issues with Sematext Monitoring, i.e. not seeing Solr metrics, you can create a diagnostics package on any affected machines where SolrCloud Monitoring Agent installed by running:

 ```bash
 sudo bash /opt/spm/bin/spm-client-diagnostics.sh
 ```

 The resulting package will contain all relevant info needed for our investigation.
-You can send it, along with short description of your problem, to support@sematext.com or contact us in the chat.
+You can send it, along with a short description of your problem, to support@sematext.com or contact us through the chat in the bottom right.

 ## Integration